bigtenpredix.jpg

 Purdue reached the NCAA Tournament title game this spring but fell short to the juggernaut that is UConn in the final game of the 2023-24 season.
 The Boilermakers' loss in the national title game extended the Big Ten's national title drought to 24 years.
 Michigan State (2000) remains the last program from the Big Ten to win a national championship.

 The Big Ten is wide open, which is reflected in our CBS Sports expert picks.
-While Purdue remains the favorite to win the regular season title for the second consecutive year, Indiana, UCLA and Illinois are popular picks to finish at the top of the standings.
+While Purdue remains the favorite to win the regular season title for the third consecutive year, Indiana, UCLA and Illinois are popular picks to finish at the top of the standings.

 The Big Ten received six bids to the 2024 NCAA Tournament, and there is a strong possibility the number this season could be double-digits because of the expected parity in the new-look conference.
 The conference sent nine teams to the NCAA Tournament in 2021 and 2022.